-Klow is located 120 kilometres northwest of Fort St. James and 55 kilometres north of the Decar project.
+Klow is located 120 kilometres northwest of Fort St. James and 55 kilometres north of the Decar Nickel District.
 An all-season public road runs along the eastern margin of the Klow property, linking the town of Fort St. James to the village of Takla Landing.
 A CN rail line is located about 12 kilometres west of the Klow property boundary.

 Field work in 2011 consisted of follow-up mapping and sampling around sparse outcrops of mineralized bedrock that is exposed on shallow-to-moderately dipping slopes.
 The 2011 work, which included the collection of 134 rock samples, delineated widespread, anomalous nickel-iron alloy surface mineralization over an area measuring 1,500 by 1,000 metres.